Alexander-Barth/HF-radar-assim-exercise/README.md

 These commands will also install `matplotlib` and `jupyter`.
 Confirm the installation of `jupyter` with conda.
 The installation can take a while and should be done before the lecture.

+If for some reason, the installation fails and the problem cannot be resolved, one can try to use binder (see above) as an alternative.

 ## Exercise

 * Get the code for the exercise by extract the [zip file](https://github.com/Alexander-Barth/HF-radar-assim-exercise/archive/master.zip) or by using git: